emacsfodder/tmtheme-to-emacs/README.md

         --debug    debugging output

-When run without options converte theme is sent to `STDOUT`
+When run without options converted theme is sent to `STDOUT`

 ### Dependencies